 unpack

-The unpack command extracts and flattens fields from nested objects or JSON strings in the specified columns.
+| unpack <column> | unpack payload The unpack command extracts and flattens fields from a nested object or JSON string in the specified column.
 For each key in the object or parsed JSON, a new column is created with the name <column>.<key>.
 This is useful for working with logs or data where fields are embedded as JSON or objects inside a single column.

 - Use